Emerging Leaders Retreat

 J-Term is a time for reflection and growth.
 During this overnight retreat, first and second year students will explore their own leadership style to start the spring semester with a fresh perspective and new leadership skills.

 Students will explore diverse themes throughout the weekend, including expanding their view of leadership as a process involving increased self-knowledge, collaboration, and positive social change.
 They will discover that leadership lies in who you are rather than the position you hold and will learn to identify and model inclusive leadership behaviors.

 Overnight accommodations and retreat will be located at Army Lake Camp in East Troy, Wisconsin.
-Participants must provide own linens such as sleeping bag and pillows.
+Participants must provide their own linens such as sleeping bags and pillows.